Environmental Abatement Industry Resources

 Does Vinegar Kill Mold?

-Why Mold is Dangerous
+Important note: Why Mold is Dangerous?

 Mold is more than just an unsightly nuisance; it’s a serious health hazard.
 Mold spores can spread through the air, triggering allergies and respiratory issues.
 Common symptoms include sneezing, coughing, skin irritation, and eye redness.
 Prolonged exposure can lead to chronic conditions like asthma or even fungal infections in sensitive individuals.
 Mold also damages the surfaces it grows on, weakening structural materials like wood and drywall over time.